suquark/Hackathon2015/README.md

 ## Programmer's advice to big companies and anyone devoted to IoT platform

 ### As a matter of fact, we find IoT devices very hard to configure.
 We hope companies like Microsoft to provide more user-friendly and programmable IoT-related devices and platforms.
-### Or most of our time will be wasted in configuring and find solutions on the Internet but not a guide.
-And then we can devoted to real IoT developing.
+Lack of suitable devices make it less interesting and time costing.
+Otherwise most of our time will be wasted in configuring and find solutions on the Internet but not a guide.
+We need to devoted to real IoT developing with our imagination.